KevinCox0427/KevinCox0427/README.md

 [Materials Matter Project](https://github.com/KevinCox0427/Materials-Matter-App): A teaching materials application for professors to create "maps" for students to view instead of a slideshow when lecturing.
 Students simultaneously can log on and view the maps, while also being able to comment directly on top to increase student engagement.
 A SERN (MySQL-React-Node-Express) stack with Socket.io endpoint for real-time commenting.

-Coming soon :eyes:: An Angular/.Net videogame based on NES Ice Hockey
+[Angular Arcade Hokcey](https://github.com/KevinCox0427/Angular-Arcade-Hockey): An Angular/.Net multiplayer videogame based on NES Ice Hockey.

 ---